kevjen37/kevjen37.github.io/VisionGPT.md

   - dlib for facial landmark detection, including landmarks around the eyes and eyebrows which I use to calculate vector distance.
 - APIs and Services: OpenAI API for GPT-4o interactions and Google Web Speech API for voice-to-text conversion.

-_Below code block outlines how OpenCV, dlib, and NumPy interact: OpenCV detects faces, while dlib converts into a format suitable for landmark detection.
-The dlib predictor identifies key facial landmarks, which are converted into a NumPy array for easier manipulation.
-The code then calculates the Euclidean distances between specific eye and eyebrow landmarks to determine if the eyebrows are raised, leading to microphone trigger event_
 ~~~python
 # Draw rectangles around the detected faces
 for (x, y, w, h) in faces: